l0osh/nopasaran-tests/DNS_QNAME_PROBING/README.md

 - **ip**: The IP address of the server.
 This should be configured to match the server's actual IP address in the test environment.
 Replace `TO_DO` with the actual IP address.

-- **port**: The port number on which the server is listening for incoming UDP packets.
-This should be configured to match the server's actual port number in the test environment.
-Replace `TO_DO` with the actual port number.

 - **filter**: The filter expression used to capture and analyze network traffic.
 In this case, the filter is `udp port TO_DO`, where `TO_DO` should match the port number specified in the `port` variable.
 This ensures that only relevant DNS traffic is captured for analysis.

 - **qname**: The domain name being queried in the DNS request.
 This is the name being tested for possible censorship.
 Replace `TO_DO` with the actual domain name you want to check.

+- **response_ip**: The IP address returned in the Resource Record (RR) section of the DNS response.
+Replace `TO_DO` with the IP address you expect or want to check against in the test.